 The New England Vision at a Glance

-The Wildlands and Woodlands vision calls for a 50-year effort to conserve 70 percent of New England in forestland, permanently free from development, plus at least 7 percent of New England as farmland.
+The Wildlands and Woodlands (W&W) vision calls for a 50-year effort to conserve 70 percent of New England as forest permanently free from development, plus at least 7 percent of New England as farmland.
 Through the leadership and commitment of landowners, these conserved lands will continue to power the region’s traditional land-based economy and provide environmental and social benefits for current and future generations.

 Achieving the New England Vision

 Achieving the W&W vision will require a doubling of current rates of conservation.
 This cannot be accomplished by sweeping public acquisition or regulatory fiat.
-It will require working with thousands of willing private landowners who are interested in securing the future of their land through conservation easements and other means; it will require innovative new approaches and diverse partnerships of economic, environmental, and community interests.
+It will require helping thousands of willing private landowners who are interested in securing the future of their land through conservation easements and other means; it will require innovative new approaches and diverse partnerships of economic, environmental, and community interests.
 And it will take a redoubled commitment from all of us in New England to get the job done.